AtillaTahak/AtillaTahak/README.md

 <h1 align="center">Hi <img src="Hi.gif" width="30px">, I am Atilla Taha Kördüğüm </h1>

-<p align="center" width="150px">I'm <i>a full-stack developer</i> specializing in using HTML,CSS,JavaScript,Asp.Net MVC to build software solutions for small businesses.
+<p align="center" width="150px">I'm <i>a full-stack developer</i> specializing in using HTML, CSS, JavaScript, Asp.Net MVC, Ruby, Ruby on Rails to build software solutions for small businesses.
 Also, I built a Qr menu system for restaurants and an automated system for hospitals

 I’m currently completing coursework at Microverse, a remote software development that allows devs from all over the world to pair-program and build projects together.
 So if we take into account previous experiences, I know two sides consider what they want to and programer what they want to.
 Currently Searching for new Opportunities
 </p>